google/graphicsfuzz/docs/glsl-reduce-intro.md

-# glsl-reduce intro: my shader is crashing the compiler, now what?
+# `glsl-reduce` introduction: my shader is causing a crash, now what?

 **Shader compiler-writers** are all too often faced with the situation where they have a large, complex shader that causes their compiler to crash, and wish they